-The Developers' Committee keeps the WRF system code in order and in a state of readiness through testing and review of proposed modifications and contributions to the code trunk.
-All changes are validated through an automated set of tests on code modifications and additions that are run independently of the contributor.
+The Developers' Committee keeps the WRF system code in order and in a state of readiness through testing and reviewing proposed modifications to the code trunk.
+All changes are validated with an automated set of tests on a code modification or addition that are run independently of the contributor.
 In addition, changes that modify scientific results must be verified by the contributor and be available for review.
 The Developers' Committee has responsibility for the timely testing and inclusion of code into the repository prior to releases.

-Members of the Developers' Committee are those active in developing or maintaining the WRF system.
-Committee membership requirements have been informal, requiring that: one participate in the regular meetings; one have some code either already in, or proposed to go in, WRF; and that one agrees to abide by the rules for making commits (changes) to the WRF repository.
+The Developers' Committee is constituted of those active in developing or maintaining the WRF system.
+To date, committee membership requirements have been informal, requiring only that one participate in the regular meetings; that a developer have some code either already in the model or proposed to go into the model; and that one agrees to abide by the rules for making commits (changes) to the WRF repository.